Taliban - EP 1

 Sanctions contribution

-Sanctions played an important role in early attempts of reconciliation, with listing and de-listing reinforcing bilateral and multilateral negotiations with the Taliban.
+Sanctions played an important role in initial attempts of reconciliation, with listing and de-listing reinforcing bilateral and multilateral negotiations with the Taliban, but Security Council divisions on how to engage with the Taliban regime since its return to power in 2021, and indictments by the ICC are more important for stigmatizing the regime.

 Overall